 - Exercising in hot, humid weather (or hot yoga)

 - Twisting motions and excessive stretching

-- Long period of little or no activity followed by a more intense workout
+- Long periods of little or no activity followed by a more intense workout

 - Any contact sport